Helium0/SQL-PRACTISE/README.md

 # This is my repo for SQL practise.
 Simple commands.
-Under each screen is a short brief what I wanted to accomplish or get from SQL I grouped each folder for similar commands.
+Each printscreen contains task what I had to do to gather remaining data I grouped each folder for similar commands.